-- Sandwich individual leaves or small, flat sprays of leaves between 2 paper towels.
+- Sandwich individual leaves or small, flat sprays of leaves between two paper towels.

-- Place the sandwich on a microwavable dish and place in the oven.
+- Place the sandwiched leaves on a microwavable dish, and put it in the microwave.

-- Place about a 1-inch layer... of silica gel in the bottom of a microwaveable dish.
+- Place about a 1-inch layer of silica gel in the bottom of a microwavable dish.